By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 While the Dutch city of Utrecht is helping combat climate change by putting cycling first, its sister city, Amsterdam, is focused on combating overtourism by decreasing visitors to its famed Red Light District.
 What’s unique about its approach is that it’s specifically targeted at British male visitors aged 18-35, who tend to focus their travels on drinking and using drugs.
 Many of these visitors specifically come for raucous stag (bachelor) parties, which the city is actively trying to discourage.

-Would-be British tourists searching terms such as “pub crawl Amsterdam” and “stag (bachelor) party Amsterdam” will be greeted with a serious video advertisement warning visitors of the consequences of an alcohol- and drug-fueled trip.
+In a campaign launched in March 2023, would-be British tourists searching terms such as “pub crawl Amsterdam” and “stag party Amsterdam” were greeted with a serious video advertisement warning visitors of the consequences of an alcohol- and drug-fueled trip.
 Amid images of police arrests and jail stays, viewers seeking a “messy night” are warned to stay away.

-On top of their ad campaign, on 25 May 2023, Amsterdam also enacted a new rule prohibiting marijuana smoking in the Red Light District.
+On top of their ad campaign, on May 25, 2023, Amsterdam also enacted a new rule prohibiting marijuana smoking on the street in the Red Light District.
 A majority of the city council approved the measure to curb the crowds, noise, and general nuisance associated with tourists in the area.

-As visitors far outnumber residents on the narrow streets of Venice’s historic center, the city implemented a new rule that went into effect on 16 January 2023.
-Day trippers will no longer be able to just show up in the historic center; rather, they must first make an online reservation and pay a fee.
+As visitors far outnumber residents on the narrow streets of Venice’s historic center, the city implemented a new rule that went into effect in 2024.
+Day trippers will no longer be able to just show up in the historic center; rather, they must first make an online reservation up to four days in advance and pay a fee.
 Overnight visitors, whether staying in hotels, guesthouses, or other accommodation, are exempt from the rule.
 Considering that about 80% of the city’s visitors are day trippers (approximately 19 million per year), the new policy stands to have a tremendous impact.

-The daily trip fee ranges from 3 to 10 euros (USD$3.15 to $10.50) per person, depending on how far in advance the reservation is made and whether it's peak season or the city is especially crowded.
+The daily trip fee is 10 euros (USD $10.30) per person and will be applied on specific days during the high season (April 18 through July 27).
 Violators risk fines as high as 300 euros (USD$315) if they are stopped and unable to prove (via QR code) that they pre-booked and pre-paid.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.